ameliaali1510/netflix-signup-clone/README.md

 I’ll be uploading new code and updates daily as I progress through each part of the sign-up flow.

  📸 Screenshots

+Here’s a screenshot of the first page I’ve completed so far.

 ![Screenshot 2025-05-18 031523](https://github.com/user-attachments/assets/9765b7ff-a74a-464a-8eaf-a0ba7e92cdf9)